The Beginning of Fear

 As I began to get older, my fear hung around behind the scenes, quietly lurking, waiting for the next unfortunate situation to occur in my life.
 Without fail, every single time, I would feel that paralyzing feeling: it was fear and it came back every time in the form of depression or anxiety.

-Although it took me a long time to realize and recognize it for what it was, for a period of my life, I lived with both.
-Now you can imagine how my life was and to make matters worse, I lived in a state of mind of one or the other for years and by years, I mean most of my adult life.
-I looked okay on the outside because I always made sure I looked good.
+Although it took a long time for me to recognize it for what it was, for a period of my life, I lived with both.
+Now, can you imagine how my life was during that time?
+It was like living on a roller coaster at times and to make matters worse, I lived in this state of mind for years; and by years, I mean most of my adult life.
+Sure, I looked okay on the outside because I always made sure I looked good.
 I still hung out with friends, went to family functions, attended school, and worked.
 I even got married, had kids, went through a divorce, and put on a brave face as a single parent for my kids every…single…day.

 People would tell me all the time that I was pretty, but I didn’t feel pretty.
-They would tell me that I was smart, but I felt so stupid for the struggles I was dealing with but was seemingly doing just fine.
-They would tell me I was funny but the reason I loved to make people laugh was because that was the only way I would feel joy.
-I would give my last to anyone because it was the only way I would feel worthy of love but once I was alone, I felt empty inside.
+They would tell me that I was smart, but I felt so stupid for the struggles I was dealing, although on the surface I seemed to be doing just fine.
+They would tell me I was funny, but the reason I loved to make people laugh was because that was the only way I would feel joy.
+I would give my last to anyone because it was the only way I would feel worthy of love, but once I was alone, I felt empty inside.

 I would pray and pray to God for answers as to how I could stop feeling these feelings.
 Let me tell you something: when you pray for something and mean it with all your heart, the answers will come.
 I went through so many trials after praying for answers and each time my faith was tested.
 God was trying to teach me to trust Him and fear not.
 Isn’t it funny how the only way to overcome fear is to be courageous?
 And isn’t it funny that the only way to be courageous is to believe in yourself?
-And isn’t it funny how you can be neither courageous or believe in yourself if fear is hanging around in the background of your thoughts?
+It’s ironic how you can be neither courageous or believe in yourself when fear is hanging around in the background of your entire existence?

-I could write a book about all the trials and tribulations I went through but for now, I will keep it sweet and simple.
+I could write a book about all the trials and tribulations I have gone through, but for now, I will keep it sweet and simple.
 I no longer live in fear.
 I live on purpose.
 I am no longer afraid to be exactly who I was created to be.
-Had I not have gone through all that I went through, I wouldn’t be as bold and courageous as I am today.
+Had I not gone through all that I did, I wouldn’t be as bold and courageous as I am today.
 One of the biggest and most important lessons that I have learned on this journey called life is that whatever you fear always seems bigger that what it is.
-You must step towards your fear, handle it, and just like that…it disappears.
-You know why?
-Because fear is just an illusion.
+You must step towards your fear, handle it, and just like that…it disappears – because fear is just an illusion.